Soreseth/Homework-in-Privacy-Preserving-NLP/Homework_2/readme.md

 | 100  | 0.2173 | 0.9771 | 0.78 | 0.73 | 0.78 |

 # Model
-You can download the model here for local usage: <br/>
+You can download the model here: <br/>
 https://ruhr-uni-bochum.sciebo.de/s/KPgvSHLyItgD6ZT